Scenario Analysis Animation

 Outlook versus Auditing: two different types of scenarios

-When creating scenarios you can create an outlook scenario that is predicting how things will be.
-But you can also create a scenario to review and look back at how things have taken place.
+When creating scenarios, you can create an outlook scenario that predicts how things will be.
+But you can also create a scenario to review and reflect on how things have happened.

-Most often in projects people will create scenarios of the past period in a project or program and try to predict the business outcomes of the project and use that to decide what should be decided or done next.
+Most often in projects, people will develop scenarios of the past period in a project or program and try to predict the business outcomes of the project and use that to decide what should be decided or done next.

 Time Frames and History Views

 You can define timeframes in a visualization and link the items from the scenario to a timeframe.
-Then when playing the scenario, per time frame the linked items will be executed.
+Then, when playing the scenario, the linked items will be executed per time frame.
 You can have as many time frames as you like, each having its duration.